-Park Amenities and Washrooms Responsible for Park furnishings and signage including public washrooms Snow and Ice control on multiways sidewalks and bus stops Responsible for Park furnishings and signage including public washrooms Passive Parks and Open Spaces Maintenance activities as required to ensure City standards for beautification, accessibility, and Community in Bloom 5-bloom rating are met.
-Activities include landscaping; horticulture; tree maintenance; pest and wildlife control; care of bird houses, wildlife signage, and lookout points; bus stop maintenance; and turf maintenance and repairs.
+Park Amenities and Washrooms Responsible for Park furnishings and signage including public washrooms Snow and Ice control on multiways sidewalks and bus stops Responsible for Park furnishings and signage including public washrooms spaces ensure City sta beautification, Community in are met.
+Activi horticulture; tr and wildlife co houses, wildlife points; bus sto maintenance a cases, third pai managed.
+Insp City-owned fer the security an Maintenance activities as required to ensure City standards for beautification, accessibility, and Community in Bloom 5-bloom rating are met.
+Activities include landscaping; horticulture; tree maintenance; pest and wildlife control; care of bird Public Washrooms Turf Maintenance Fencing Maintenance Tree, Shrub and Flower Bed Maintenance houses, wildlife signage, and lookout points; bus stop maintenance; and turf maintenance and repairs.
 In some cases, third party contracts are managed.
-Inspect, repair, and maintain City-owned fences, in order to facilitate Public WashroomsTurf MaintenanceFencing MaintenanceTree, Shrub and FlowerBed MaintenanceBus Stop MaintenanceStorm Ponds Planning and Economic the security and control of access to City properties.
-Development Service Name Service Definition Service Component Service Name Building and Safety Codes Safety Codes Officers monitor compliance with the requirements of the applicable codes by conducting site inspections.
-Process building permit applications and conduct building code and energy code plan review and site inspections to monitor for substantial compliance with code requirements.
-Provision of advisory services to Inspections Building & Trade Permits Advisory Services general public, builders, and contractors on building and safety code requirements.
-Gather information statistics regarding the items listed under building and safety services to be communicated to administration and the public.
-Data Management & Reporting Economic Development Economic development is designed to produce targeted results: • business growth that creates jobs, high employment development areas, aggressive business Business Retention and Expansion
+Inspect, repair, and maintain City-owned fences, in order to facilitate the security and control of access to City properties.
+Bus Stop Maintenance Storm Ponds Planning and Economic Development Service Name Service Definition Service Component the applicable codes by conducting inspections.
+Process building permi applications and conduct building conductions and energy code plan review and si inspections to monitor for substant compliance with code requirement Provision of advisory services to general public, builders, and contractors on building and safety or requirements.
+Gather information statistics regarding the items listed under building and safety services to communicated to administration and safety services to communicated. compliance with the requirements of the applicable codes by conducting site inspections.
+Process building permit applications and conduct building code and energy code plan review and site Inspections Building & Trade Permits compliance with code requirements.
+Provision of advisory services to general public, builders, and contractors on building and safety code requirements.
+Gather information Advisory Services Data Management & Reporting Economic Development Economic development is designed to produce targeted results: • business growth that creates jobs, high employment development areas, aggressive business Business Retention and Expansion

-Planning and Development expansion efforts, and optimum quality of life.
-Influencing development business growth and projects that stimulate and accelerate the growth of economic wealth in the community Providing strategic channels that enable businesses to network, find opportunities, and grow to their full potential Enhancing the mechanisms for launching new ventures and collaborative partnerships Represent the City's economic development efforts with regional and other organizations Delivery of business licensing services and enforcement of the business license bylaw Advising on development options, regulations, and processes for the general public, developers, other stakeholders, and City administration.
-Creates, reviews, updates and implements land-use plans, policies, studies and programs, with a focus on the City of Leduc's sustainable longterm growth and development within the integrated framework of regional planning projects and initiatives.
-Business and Investment Attraction Community Economic Development Readiness Business Licensing Business Licensing Current Planning Long Range Planning Advisory Services Bylaws & Policies Transportation Services Service Name Service Definition Service Component Conventional Transit Service A transit partnership, operated by a Joint Venture Agreement, between the City of Leduc and Leduc County, buses travel to Nisku, Edmonton International Airport (EIA), the City of Edmonton, Royal Oaks, Border Business Park, and around Leduc.
+Planning and Development expansion efforts, and optimum quality of life. • Influencing development business growth and projects that stimulate and accelerate the growth of economic wealth in the community • Providing strategic channels that enable businesses to network, find opportunities, and grow to their full potential • Enhancing the mechanisms for launching new ventures and collaborative partnerships • Represent the City's economic development efforts with regional and other organizations • Delivery of business licensing services and enforcement of the business license bylaw Advising on development options, regulations, and processes for the general public, developers, other stakeholders, and City administration.
+Creates, reviews, updates and implements land-use plans, policies, studies and programs, with a focus on the City of Leduc's sustainable long-term growth and development within the integrated framework of regional planning projects and initiatives.
+Business and Investment Attraction Community Economic Development Readiness Business Licensing Current Planning Long Range Planning Advisory Services Bylaws & Policies Transportation Services Service Name Service Definition Service Component Conventional Transit Service A transit partnership, operated by a Joint Venture Agreement, between the City of Leduc and Leduc County, buses travel to Nisku, Edmonton International Airport (EIA), the City of Edmonton, Royal Oaks, Border Business Park, and around Leduc.
 Conventional Transit Service (Leduc Transit) Leduc Assisted Transportation Services (LATS) LATS, door-to-door, driver-assisted transportation service within the City of Leduc for seniors aged 65 and over, and for persons with cognitive and/or physical disabilities.
 Leduc Assisted Transportation Services (LATS)